muledagnaw/MulugetaDagnaw/README.md

 ---

-### 🤝 Open to Collaboration
+### 🤝

-I am open to **data analysis, BI, and entry-level data engineering opportunities**.
-Feel free to reach out — I am happy to collaborate or discuss roles.
+I am looking for roles such as Data Analyst or Junior Data Scientist.

 ---